wizmik12/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student (2018 to present) working in the [Visual Information Processing Group](https://decsai.ugr.es/vip/index.html) of  University of Granada (UGR).
 My research line is "Video & Image Processing and Classification.
 Computer Vision".
 Specifically, my thesis topic is about probabilistic modelling for image and signal classification.
-Mainly, I study GP-based models to an efficient classification and comprehension of medical images.
+Mainly, I study Gaussian Processes for classification.
+My field of application is medical imaging.
 Now, my main focus is on crowdsourcing for digital pathology.
 My thesis advisor is [Rafael Molina Soriano](https://decsai.ugr.es/~rms/).